 Read Team Clark’s full review of the card here.

-The Navy Federal cashRewards Card is the other “new” credit card in Clark’s wallet.
+The Navy Federal Visa cashRewards Card is another “new-ish” credit card in Clark’s wallet.
 He added this one in 2020 when the credit union offered a promotional deal that gives him unlimited 2% cash back for three years.

 Unfortunately, the promotional deal he got is no longer available to new users.